gesterzhou/lucene_example/README.md

 http://localhost:8084/gemfire-api/docs/index.html by API

 There're 3 controllers are prefined:
-- function-access-controller: run a function at server
+- functions(or function-access-controller): run a function at server
-- pdx-based-crud-controller: view contents of region
+- region(or pdx-based-crud-controller): view contents of region
-- query-access-controller: run oql query
+- queries(or query-access-controller): run oql query

 step 6: clean up
 On gfsh window: